HashimHS/grounding_sam_ros/README.md

     conda activate gsam
     roslaunch grounded_sam_ros dino.launch
     ```
+    You should now find a new service server with the name "vit_detection".

 2. Use the service for segmenting objects in images.
 An example of client code:
     ```bash